Tsangszesze/multi-checkbox-group/README.md

-# Multi-Select Group
+# Multi-Checkbox Group

-This is a reusable multi-select component with control over the number of columns.
+This is a reusable multi-checkbox component with control over the number of columns.